 Her research has been supported by SSHRC, Killam, UBC, ASPP, and University of Manitoba.

-She was awarded a UBC Killam Teaching Prize for 2013.
+Laura Moss was awarded a UBC Killam Teaching Prize in 2013.